botre/anki-decks/src/music-theory.md

 The scale degree is the position of a particular note on a scale relative to the tonic, the first and main note of the scale.

+## Functional harmony

+Music that works within a tonal framework and uses chords that have specific functions in that tonality.

+Home -> not home -> home

 ## Chord function

 The role of a chord in relation to a diatonic key.

+- Tonic
+- Dominant
+- Subdominant

 ## Phrasing